microsoft/nni/docs/en_US/reference/experiment_config.rst

 This will be used as ``CUDA_VISIBLE_DEVICES`` environment variable.

-trialPythonPath
+pythonPath
 -------------------

-The path will insert to PATH before launching each trial.
+The path will insert at the front of PATH.

 type: ``Optional[str]``